dleyanlin/arachni/README.md

 immediately blow up in your face.

-Also, this codebase is **very** outdated because due to the massive rewrites and imcompatibilities work has continued in private, so don't even bother testing it or reporting issues.
+Also, this codebase is **very** outdated because due to the massive rewrites and incompatibilities work has continued in private, so don't even bother testing it or reporting issues.

 ## How to run the code